Characters: Bleach Arrancars

 A parasitic Hollow that took over Kaien Shiba and was killed by Rukia Kuchiki.
 It respawned in Hueco Mundo and was eaten by Aaroniero.

-- Artificial Hollow: Was created by Aizen as part of his Hollowfication experiments.
+- Artificial Human: Was created by Aizen as part of his Hollowfication experiments.

 - Body Horror / Transformation Of The Possessed: As shown when he possessed Kaien, his host's skin turns green with red facial marks, black eyes and numerous tentacles sprouting from their body and mouth.